 Although you may not know it, this is a contested question!
 As you can probably tell, it’s hard to actually know how long a mattress should last, especially when you consider the range of different answers you can come across from a simple Google search.

 That’s exactly the reason that we decided to look into this ourselves, hoping that the eventual outcome would show us a more definitive answer.
-Firstly, it’s worth mentioning that no two mattresses are the same once you’ve used it for a prolonged amount of time.
+Firstly, it’s worth mentioning that no two mattresses are the same once you’ve used them for a prolonged amount of time.
 This is because everyone sleeps differently – whether it’s sleeping positions, sleeping with a partner or not and the amount of time spent in bed.

 Right, so what do the experts say?
 We looked at a total of 8 entities consisting of a range of companies and sleep organisations.
 There was an array of answers: the lowest suggesting that a mattress should last 6 years, whereas the highest and most ambiguous was 8-10 years.